AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] The data collection reported in this article seems to have required IRB approval.
 Please provide IRB approval information in the titlepage footnote.

+## If no ICPSR deposit

+> [REQUIRED] We note that you provided data during the R&R phase through Dropbox.
+When the paper is conditionally accepted, your code will need to be uploaded to openICPSR.
+Please preserve the same directory structure as we observed on Dropbox.
+Import all ZIP files, unless discussed/authorized otherwise by the Data Editor.

 ## Relative to the openICPSR deposit

 > [REQUIRED] Several required metadata elements are missing from the openICPSR deposit.
 Please consult our [additional deposit guidance](https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html)